 Pilot SIP: This component may be addressed by reflecting on the Early Warning Systems data (Part I: D.1-3) for the prior year and updating the EWS data for the current year as well as by reviewing the data in the Subgroup section (Part 1: E.).
 Specific reference to implementation of the schoolwide tiered model can be described under Intended Outcomes and/or Rationale for each applicable Area of Focus under Planning for Improvement (Part III: A.).

 The school's response to this question may address the requirements of ESSA, P.L.
-No. 114-95, § 1114(b)(7)(A)(i)-(ii) and (b)(7)(A)(iii)(III).
+No. 114-95, § 1114 (b)(7)(A)(iii)(III).

 professional development and other activities for teachers, paraprofessionals, and other school personnel to improve instruction and use of data from academic assessments, and to recruit and retain effective teachers, particularly in high-need subjects; and